3. Annual allowance

-You can still claim tax relief for pension contributions on your Self Assessment tax return if you’re above the annual allowance - HMRC deducts tax relief you’re owed from Income Tax you owe.
+You can still claim tax relief for pension contributions on your Self Assessment tax return if you’re above the annual allowance.

 HMRC doesn’t tax anyone who goes above the annual allowance in a tax year if they:

 - retired and started taking a pension because of serious ill health

 If the tax is more than £2,000

 You can ask your pension provider to pay HMRC out of your pension pot if you’ve gone over your annual allowance and the tax is more than £2,000.

-Ask your pension provider before 31 July if you want them to pay the tax for the previous tax year.
+You must tell your pension provider before 31 July if you want them to pay the tax for the previous tax year.
 You’ll still need to fill in a Self Assessment tax return.